Brennan-Smith-2020/GlowTK/README.md

 If you get an error try importing + running initialize()

 ## How to import
-in this tutorial I said you needed to do import GlowTK, however if that provides an error make a parent folder to the GlowTK folder (Doesnt have to be a parent folder but is easier) than write your code by importing as follows: `from GlowTK.src.main.wrapper import [functions here, seperated by commas]
+in this tutorial I said you needed to do import GlowTK, however if that provides an error make a parent folder to the GlowTK folder (Doesnt have to be a parent folder but is easier) than write your code by importing as follows: `from GlowTK.src.main.wrapper import [functions here, seperated by commas].
+Do this until this (hopefully) this gets ported to pip.
 ## Functions:

 1. `promptFileOpen`